bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

 ```

 ### 2. Review parameters in the yaml file:
+Modify variant_regions for both samples to point to your bcbio installation or copy NGv3.bed from there to project/input
+and reference it as ../input/NGv3.bed in the yaml.

 ```yaml
 # Cancer tumor/normal calling evaluation using synthetic dataset 3
 # from the ICGC-TCGA DREAM challenge: